vttale/serve-stale/README.md

    just sending 0 instead, and similarly there was realistically no practical purpose for sending TTLs of 2^25 seconds (1 year) or more.
-   There's also no record of TTLs in the wild having the most significant bit set in DNS-OARC's "Day in the Life" samples.
+   There's also no record of TTLs in the wild having the most significant bit set in DNS-OARC's "Day in the Life" samples [DITL].
    With no apparent reason for operators to use them intentionally, that leaves either errors or non-standard experiments as explanations as to why such TTLs might be encountered, with neither providing an obviously compelling reason as to why having the leading bit set should be treated differently from having any of the next eleven bits set and then capped per Section 4.

    Another implementation consideration is the use of stale nameserver addresses for lookups.
 This is mentioned explicitly because, in some